2022: the year of the electric car?

 Concluding remarks

-After a year of being a Subak member, New AutoMotive have gone from strength to strength in their work which connects marketing, technology and policy to ensure consumer-focused change.
+After a year of being a Subak member organisation, New AutoMotive have gone from strength to strength in their work which connects marketing, technology and policy to ensure consumer-focused change.
 With the support of Subak, New AutoMotive has been able to develop their data analysis capabilities, further communicate their data to a wider audience, and receive funding to support the development of new products.